ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 1-2.
 I'm a Saltfield Recluse.

-Here i do quick maths and it looks like even if I win out, X-2 may not even make top 16, and I can't stop fucking up so there's no way I'll win out.
+Here I do quick maths and it looks like even if I win out, X-2 may not even make top 16, and I can't stop fucking up so there's no way I'll win out.
 I decide to drop, eat a real lunch instead of a bag of beef jerky like the day before, cruise the vendor tables for an hour or so and join a 4-round Legacy Challenge